xtreemfs/opendmk/README.md

-XtreemFS OpenDMK 1.0-b02-SNAPSHOT Build
+XtreemFS OpenDMK 1.0-b03-SNAPSHOT Build
 =======================================

 This project aims at providing `jdmkrt`, `jdmktk` and `jmxremote_optional` in a Maven structure.
-It is built from the 1.0-b02 Sources of [OpenDMK](https://opendmk.java.net/) using Maven 3.1.1 and Oracle JDK 1.5.0_13-b05, because the [binary plug](https://opendmk.java.net/download/index.html#BinaryComponents) (which this project uses) is built using this version as well.
+It is built from the 1.0-b03 Sources of [OpenDMK](https://opendmk.java.net/) using Maven 3.6.3 and Open JDK 14.0.1 with 1.8 bytecode.

 The SNAPSHOT build is available at this repository's [gh-pages](https://github.com/xtreemfs/opendmk/tree/gh-pages) and can be used as follows: